 Neil was appointed to NEAC in April 2013 and reappointed in July 2016.
-He was appointed deputy chair in September 2016, and has been acting chair since October 2016.
+He was appointed deputy chair in September 2016, and was acting chair from October 2016.
+During 2019 Neil was appointed chair.

 Maureen Holdaway - Health Researcher

 Maureen is the deputy director for the Research Centre for Māori Health and Development, Massey University, and a registered nurse with extensive experience in primary health care.